Crime and the legal system

 The moderate scores also resonate with the Italian public.
 In 2021, the National Institute of Statistics (Istituto Nazionale di Statistica – ISTAT, source: in Italian) reported that 68.3% of Italians trust the police.
 Only 47.4% of the population has confidence in the justice system.
 This is a slight increase from 2018 when less than 40% had trust in their legal system.

 Whether the population trusts its judicial system or not, Italy is a relatively safe country in terms of crime.
 It ranks 32 out of 163 on the 2022 Global Peace Index (GPI) of the world’s safest countries.
-The country has one of the lowest numbers of homicides in the EU, according to a 2022 report (in Italian) by the Italian Central Directorate of the Criminal Police (Direzione centrale della polizia criminale – Criminalpol).
+Indeed, the country has one of the lowest numbers of homicides in the EU, according to a 2022 report (in Italian) by the Italian Central Directorate of the Criminal Police (Direzione centrale della polizia criminale – Criminalpol).

 The rate of thefts and robberies on the other hand is on the rise, especially in medium-to-large cities such as Milan (Milano) and Rimini.